slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-BT.md

 chmod +x Groot2-v1.6.1-x86_64.AppImage
 ./Groot2-v1.6.1-x86_64.AppImage
 ```
-Groot2 will come up and can be used now.
+Groot2 GUI will come up and can be used now.
 Try opening the following file (or any other in that directory):
 ```
 /opt/ros/jazzy/share/nav2_bt_navigator/behavior_trees/navigate_through_poses_w_replanning_and_recovery.xml
 ```